BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/recovery.md

     1. First transfer from authorized source chain:
         1. sends back IBC tokens that originated from the source chain
-        2. sends over all Evmos native tokens
+        2. sends over all Butane native tokens
     2. Second and further transfers from a different authorized source chain
         1. only sends back IBC tokens that originated from the source chain